Nicholas P. Jewell PhD

 Nicholas P. Jewell is Professor of Biostatistics and Statistics at the School of Public Health at the University of California, Berkeley.
 Since arriving at Berkeley in 1981, he has held various academic and administrative positions, most notably serving as Vice Provost from 1994 to 2000.
 He’s also served as an Assistant Professor of Statistics at Princeton University (1979–1981), and held academic appointments at the University of Edinburgh, Oxford University, the London School of Hygiene and Tropical Medicine, and at the University of Kyoto.
 In 2007, he was a Fellow at the Rockefeller Foundation Bellagio Study Center in Italy.

 He was educated at the University of Edinburgh where he received a first class Honours degree in Applied Mathematics in 1973, and a doctorate in Mathematics in 1976.
-Immediately following his graduate program he was appointed to a Harkness Fellowship from 1976 to 1978 which he held at the University of California, Berkeley and at Stanford University.
+Immediately following his graduate program he was appointed to a Harkness Fellowship from 1976 to 1978 which he held at the UC Berkeley and at Stanford University.

 - PhD – Mathematics, University of Edinburgh, 1976